EXEGISIS ON GENESIS CREATION ACCOUNTS

 All of these words

-refer to the creation of human beings, but the word “form” is the only one that refers to the people
+refer to the creation of adamic (white) people, but the word “form” is the only one that refers to the people

 In , the ‘elohiym create this particular man (or these particular men or prototypes) in the image of ‘elohiym.
 This particular man unequivocally refers to a portion of creation as if to suggest that there is or will be another part or phase to it.

 The making of mankind and the creating of this particular man (or these particular men or prototypes) are both done by the ‘elohiym and in the image of ‘elohiym.
 ALL of mankind resembles the ‘elohiym, i.e., man looks similar to the ‘elohiym, in that they have heads, torsos, arms, legs, etc. This making and creating of mankind and this particular man (or these particular men or prototypes) were done on the 6th day.
-Moreover, all the various races made/created on the 6th day were good.
+Moreover, all the Adamic people made/created on the 6th day, were good.
+These would have been blondes, brunettes, redheads, and black haired white people, both straight, wavy, and/or curly haired, with the ability to blush.
 Gen 2:1 tells us, “Thus the heavens and the earth were finished, and all the host of them.”
 The word “host” means a mass of persons.